API

 -H "Accept: application/json")

-The following PowerShell script demonstrates how to authenticate with the API and retrieve the list of logical servers.
+The PowerShell script below shows how to authenticate with the API and use advanced filters.

 $loginUri = "http://127.0.0.1:8000/api/login"